-Mulilo Newcastle Wind Power (Pty) Ltd (Applicant) holds environmental authorisation (EA) for a wind energy complex (MNWP WEF) to be developed near Newcastle in KwaZulu-Natal.
-In support of this development, the Applicant applied for a mining permit and environmental authorisation from the Department of Mineral Resources and Energy (DMRE) for the development of a 4.9 ha quarry over the farm Byron No 9448 that forms part of the already approved wind energy complex.
+Mulilo Newcastle Wind Power (Pty) Ltd holds environmental authorisation (EA) for a wind energy complex (MNWP WEF) to be developed near Newcastle in KwaZulu-Natal.
+In support of the proposed development, the Applicant, Mulilo Newcastle Mining Rights (Pty) Ltd, applied for a mining permit and environmental authorisation from the Department of Mineral Resources and Energy (DMRE) for the development of a 4.9 ha quarry over the farm Byron No 9448 that forms part of the already approved wind energy complex.

 The Applicant intends to extract aggregate, stone, and gravel from the mining area using opencast methods that will necessitate blasting to loosen the hard rock, crushing and screening of the material, and stockpiling.
 If needed the material will also be washed.
-From the stockpiles the material will be transported to the construction sites of the MNWP WEF.
+From the stockpiles, the material will be transported to the construction sites of the MNWP WEF.
 The proposed mining area will be accessed via the internal roads planned and approved as part of the MNWP WEF projects.
 Haul roads into the excavation will be extended as mining progresses and the plant will be powered with generators.
 The proposed quarry will appoint ±15 employees, and due to the temporary nature and small scale of the operation no permanent infrastructure will be established at the mining area.
 Water will mainly be needed for dust suppression and the washing of the concrete aggregate.
-The Applicant received a General Authorisation from the DWS for the water uses of the proposed MNWP WEF projects, that allows for the abstraction of water from boreholes.
-The borehole water will also be used at the proposed quarry.
+The Mulilo Newcastle Wind Power (Pty) Ltd received a General Authorisation from the DWS, for the water uses of the proposed MNWP WEF projects, that allows for the abstraction of water from boreholes.
+This borehole water will also be used at the proposed quarry.

-The proposed mining project requires an EA & mining permit from the DMRE, and this report, the Draft Basic Assessment Report, forms part of the departmental application requirements.
+The proposed mining project requires an EA & mining permit from the DMRE, and this report, the Final Basic Assessment Report, forms part of the departmental application requirements.